jakobharder/burntime/resources/README.md

 ﻿# Burntime

-Burntime is a remaster and expansion of Max Design's PC strategy game 'Burntime' from 1993.
+Burntime is a remaster and expansion of Max Design's 1993 strategy game 'Burntime'.
+It recreates the original game with remastered graphics and modern platform support, while also adding new and expanded gameplay.

 - [Project on GitHub](https://github.com/jakobharder/burntime)
 - [Burntime.org Forum](http://www.burntime.org)